Nickimani/Project_2/README.md

 The new `cleaned data` has records for the year 2014 May - 2015 May.
 The data has no missing records or inappropriate datatypes.
 There are 21597 records of homes in King County, with their attributes, renovation year if any, and their selling price.

-After completing the model, I exported a csv file called 'model features and coefficients' of the fetures and respecive coefficients(which are in dollars) for the agency to use when estimating the value of a house.
+After completing the model, I exported a csv file called `model features and coefficients` of the fetures and respecive coefficients(which are in dollars) for the agency to use when estimating the value of a house.

 This information is significant for me to use when modelling and solving the business problem.